"Oooph!" The guard slammed the gate shut after throwing me back into the cage.

 I glanced back at the Warpath guy, and he was staring at me hard.
 He was out of his uniform and now in a pair of jeans and a t-shirt.
-Ah, jeans, I remembered you so well--and t-shirts!
+Ah, jeans, I remembered you so well-and t-shirts!
 I didn't know how much I loved you until I didn't have you anymore.

 And let me not go into detail about the bra and panties department for the past months.

-Let's just say that they didn't run a laundromat at that hell hole I just got away from.
+Let's just say that they didn't run a Laundromat at that hell hole I just got away from.

 "Here we go!"
 Josh proclaimed happily, dropping a pen and notebook down in front of me.

-I stared at it blankly for a moment before collecting the items in my hands and with great effort (after spending so long without writing, you forget how to start) scribbled out my name.
+I stared at it blankly for a moment before collecting the items in my hands and with great effort (after spending so long without writing, you forgot how to start) scribbled out my name.
 I then turned it around and held it up for them to decipher.

 "Strange name," Warpath added.

-Oh and Kakoo was just so normal.
+Oh and yours was just so normal.

 "Leave th' poor girl alone, Jimmy," a female, accented voice cut in.
 "I think she's been through enough."